 That's okay.

-You gotta walk.
+You got to walk.

-They might look at it as okay too, right?
+They might look at it as okay, too, right?

 No, no, no.